vulogov/clips6/INSTALL.md

 1. Check-out as _git clone https://github.com/vulogov/clips6.git_
 2. Choose the directory in which you will install clips6 extention modules.
 Default is _/usr/local/lib/clips6_ If you do not like this default, change *CMake* variable *CLIPS6_MODULE_PATH* in file _./cmake/clips6.cmake_
-3. Generate makefiles by running _cmake ._ from the root of the project
+3. Generate makefiles by running _cmake ._ (mind the "dot" in cmake command) from the root of the project
 4. You will not be needed to install Clips source code.
 It is provided for you in _./clipssrc_ Currently, I am supporting CLIPS 6.30.
 Feel free to use your own CLIPS sourcebase, but put aside _main.c_ and _usrfun.c_ as they will interfere with build
 5. Please make sure that the defaut location for the shared libraries _/usr/local/lib_ is a part of your *LD_SO_CONF* configuration.
 If you do not know what this is, talk to your system administrator.
 6. If Step #3 produce no errors, go ahead and run make as _make_